Ailton Krenak: Life is Not Useful

 In this context, Krenak defends what he calls the institution of dreaming.
 Dreaming involves the reestablishment of crucial connections -to possible and radically altered futures, to community and ancestors, to the planet- for the sustenance of life on Earth.
 First, dreaming allows us to imagine alternative logics and scenarios to those imposed by capitalism.
 Dreaming, Krenak writes, also reconnects the individual to the collective, in the sense that dreams can be narrated to those people who are closest to us.
 Thirdly, dreams can link different temporalities: they can connect the dreamer with their ancestors, or, as in the case of the shaman who confided in Krenak a vision of the devastation of the planet during his youth, they can be premonitory and announce the future.
 Finally, dreaming can lead to a reestablishment of the bond with the planet, in a dynamic that Krenak calls "the cosmic sense of life".
 According to Natalia Brizuela, dreaming is an inherent part of the cosmic sense of life and through it a broader sense of humanity can be imagined.
 Furthermore, as Tamara de Oliveira Rodriguez points out, for Krenak dreaming allows the possibility of a shared future where the tradition and the memory of ancestors can live on despite the hurdles and threats of modern life.

 Orality is crucial to both the institution of dreaming and to Krenak's philosophy in general.
 Life is Not Useful, as well as others of his publications, are the result of conversations, public talks, debates, and other conversational encounters that were later transcribed and brought to print.
 Orality is central to Krenak because it is dialogic in nature and thus involves listening.
 According to Brizuela, dialogue, as an act of sharing, listening, and exchanging knowledge and affect, are crucial to Krenak's thought.
 Listening can also involve ancestors and connect with ancestral memory, and in this sense, as Ubiritane de Morais Rodrigues points out, it is part of a broader action of resistance in the struggle for the continuation of life on earth.
 Listening, moreover, pertains to other members of the human community, but also to those entities that are traditionally considered non-human.
 Krenak states that the climate crisis can be attested only by listening to the rivers, mountains and forests and that he "could hear the rivers speaking, sometimes angry, sometimes outraged".

 By defending that life is not useful, Krenak denounces a utilitarian life whose sole purpose is money and consumerism.
 According to this author, life serves no such purpose.
 On the contrary, life is an all-encompassing vital experience similar to dancing.
 Krenak observes that capitalism reproduces itself by spreading its ideology through education.
-An educational system that molds young minds into social actors who contribute to the depredation of the planet is for Krenak a "factory of insanity" His critique of education and his ideas on utilitarianism, a broder conception of humanity, and the need to reconnect to ancestor memory and the planet have been read as an anti-colonial gesture.
+An educational system that molds young minds into social actors who contribute to the depredation of the planet is for Krenak a "factory of insanity" His critique of education and his ideas on utilitarianism, a broader conception of humanity, and the need to reconnect to ancestor memory and the planet have been read as an anti-colonial gesture.